szukalski/aws-cdk-ez/API.md

 - *Type:* [`aws-cdk-lib.aws_ec2.VpcProps`](#aws-cdk-lib.aws_ec2.VpcProps)
 - *Default:* undefined

-VPC props for the VPC object, these will take precendence over any other props.
+VPC props for the native VPC object, these will take precendence over any other props.

 ---